Written by Matt "Krayt" Houseman

 "That's the third one this week.
 How will this Alliance hold itself together when it discovers they don't know who it can trust?" he thought to himself as he sat down in front of his encrypted holonet communicator.
 He checked his datapad again, then quickly typed up his daily report.

 We are now the handlers of three assets within Starfighter Command.
-Expect operational information to become available in four to months.
+Expect operational information to become available in two to four months.
 Please recommend future assignments for identified assets.

 The message was quickly encoded and sent.
 The Colonel didn't have to wait long for a response.